 Thailand Culture and Thai Customs

-By and large, Thai culture is deeply rooted in the historical and religious traditions of the Thai people, and has a profound influence on the way of the kingdom's life.
-Thai cultural and behavioral habits are distinct with its own facets and in many aspects differ from those accepted in the West.
+By and large, Thai culture is deeply rooted in the historical and religious traditions of the Thai people and has a profound influence on the way of the kingdom's life.
+Thai cultural and behavioral habits are distinct with their own facets and in many aspects differ from those accepted in the West.

 Hospitality is the essence of Thai people's nature and while greeting guests into their houses or offices, first off, they cater guests with a glass of water.
 Likewise in the restaurants, first, you'll be served up cold water no matter you haven't order anything yet.
 Prior to entering a Thai house, make sure to take off your shoes.
 The same is true in Buddhist temples and in traditional Thai restaurants where guests are seated on the floor.
 Appropriate to mention that it's quite natural for Thai folks to sit whether squatted or right on the floor, rather than on chairs.
 In most households, the floor is also used as a dining table.
 Most houses don't have beds either, just the mattresses.
 Traditionally, rich Thai families has got large in size and short tables made of teakwood, used to serve food, and while eating, to sit on.

 Thai Food Culture and Table Manners